Anti-Axis allies to have common strategy plans

 Trading is suspended in Axis powers bonds

-NEW YORK – The New York Stock and Curb Exchanges today officially suspended from trading all Japanese, German and Italian dollar bonds listed on those markets.
+NEW YORK (UP) – The New York Stock and Curb Exchanges today officially suspended from trading all Japanese, German and Italian dollar bonds listed on those markets.

 Earlier in the week both exchanges had announced that they were “holding up” dealings in those securities pending clarification of their status from Washington.